xabbu42/Master/arbeit.md

 G3s a negative family is never introduced by a $(⊃ □)$ rule and therefore has no prehistoric families itself.

-With the following lemmas and theorems we will establish a constructive proof for $G3lp ⊢ Γ ⊃ Δ ⇒ G3s ⊢ Γ˚ ⊃ Δ˚$.
-Moreover there will be corollaries showing that the constructions do not introduce prehistoric loops in the global sense given above.
-By lemma
-\ref{prehist} the global definition \ref{global} and the original local definition \ref{local} are equivalent in G3s and therefore the G3s proof for $Γ˚ ⊃ Δ˚$ will be prehistoric loop free by the original definition if the proof in G3lp was prehistoric loop free.

-To achieve this, we introduce a new rule $(□Cut)$ for a modus ponens under $□$ as follows:
+To handle proof terms $s⋅t$ in the next chapter, we will also need a rule for modus ponens under $□$.
+We therefore introduce here also the new rule $(□Cut)$ as follows:

 \Begin{definition}[$(□Cut)$ rule]